 Celebration: Honored Congressman Barney Frank at the first biannual “Do Ask…Do Tell” Event in 1996.
 300 attended the Sunday brunch event which included such distinguished politicos as Congressman Bill Delahunt, Congressman Edward Markey, Senator Lois Pines, Representative Paul Demakis, Congressman Jim McGovern, and State Auditor A. Joseph DeNucci.
 In 1999, we held our second “Barney Brunch and Awards” on September 26.
 That year’s honorees, Democratic leaders and activists who have furthered the rights of Gay and Lesbian Americans, were Senator Edward Kennedy, Congresswoman Tammy Baldwin, State Treasurer Shannon O’Brien, and State Representative Liz Malia.
 Congressman Barney Frank hosted the event, whose attendees included prominent Democratic Party officials and community leaders.
 A ‘Barney’ was handed out in 2003 at the BSSD Annual Summer Fun Fundraiser, to Union Activist and BSSD Board Member Tom Barbera.
 And in 2006 the ‘Barney’ awards were given to Boston activists Elyse Cherry, Henia Handler, and NSD National Co-Chair Stephen Driscoll.
 National Leadership Star Awards were presented to Tina And Melvin Pointdexter.

 Bay State is a dues organization ($35/year), affiliated with the National Stonewall Democrats, which welcomes registered Democrats from across Massachusetts.
-With your membership in Bay State Stonewall Democrats, you also receive a membership in National Stonewall Democrats, the national organization of Gay and Lesbian Democrats and Democratic clubs.
+With your membership in Bay State Stonewall Democrats, you also receive a membership in National Stonewall Democrats, the national organization of LGBT Democrats and Democratic clubs.
 BSSD Members elect a Board of Directors annually and there are various membership events throughout the year.
 The Board meets monthly; all are welcome to attend.
 BSSD also raises the funds for a PAC to help equality minded candidates throughout the Commonwealth.